-Centenary College awards degrees three times during the year: May, September, and January.
+Centenary University awards degrees three times during the year: May, September, and January.
 There is one Commencement ceremony during the month of May as designated in the Academic Calendar.
 September graduates must participate in the prior May commencement and January graduates must participate in the following May Commencement ceremony.
-Candidates for any degree (Associate, Bachelor or Master) must have completed all of their degree requirements in order to participate in the May Commencement ceremony.